Assassin's Creed review

 - There's almost no reason to ever use the attack button.
 Most enemies take several attacks to kill, but if you wait for them to attack you and then counterattack, you kill them instantly.

 - For a few of the games, they did partially fix the problem of counterattacks being the omnipotent answer to everything.
 Some of the Ezio games (I think Brotherhood and Revelations) have this only work on some enemies while other enemies require similar but harder gimmicks.
-But that didn't really address the problem as there was still one, simple counter to each type of enemy.
+But that didn't really address the lack of depth as there was still one, simple counter to each type of enemy.
 And Revelations had a problem even worse: enemies with *literally no counter play*.
-It was the first game with enemies that had guns, and they didn't feel the need to give the player any way to combat this.
+It was the first game with enemies that had guns, and they didn't feel the need to give the player any way to avoid damage.
 You can't dodge it.
 You can't block or counter it.
 You can't use other enemies as human shields (they added this ability for the later games).
-And you can't kill them before they shoot you.
+And you can't always kill them before they shoot you.

 - There's also the balance of weapons.
 After the first Assassin's Creed game, the hidden blade can be used as a normal weapon, and I found it to be by far the best one in the game for any situation.
 It's only drawback is attack damage, but as I've said that doesn't matter very much since instakill counterattacks are all you need, and the hidden blade is faster than everything else.